-The removal or extraction of a tooth is the oldest form of dental treatment, and it is one of the most common procedures performed in our oral surgery clinic.
+The removal or extraction of a tooth is the oldest form of dental treatment, and it is one of the most common procedures performed at our Florida Dental Implants & Oral Surgery clinics.

 Before antibiotic therapy, tooth extractions actually saved people’s lives.
 While dentists will always attempt to save teeth using fillings, crowns and root canals, even now, it’s sometimes necessary to remove a tooth due to infection, impaction, decay or damage.
 Whether you’re having your wisdom teeth removed, or one of your other molars, incisors or canines, the procedure will be done correctly, with care, and without pain.

 X-rays will be taken to determine the exact location of the tooth that needs to be removed.
 It helps determine the tooth’s location relative to nerves, sinuses and your other teeth.
 An x-ray can also determine if any infection is present.
 If so, your surgeon may ask you to take antibiotics for several days before and after the extraction.
 Do not smoke on the day of the procedure or you risk getting a painful dry socket.

 Performed when the tooth is not hidden below the gum line.
 In other words, it can be seen your mouth.
 After your mouth is numbed with a local anesthetic, the surgeon will loosen the tooth with an instrument called an elevator.
 Then, forceps are used to remove the tooth from the socket.
 You will feel some pressure, but should feel no pinching or pain.
 Be sure to tell the surgeon if you do.